EdDataScienceEES/tutorial-ChenRunlin0718/index.md

 ```

 The test statistic is `-11.987`.
 This value is compared with critical values from the Dickey-Fuller table.
 A very negative test statistic (as in this case) strongly indicates that the null hypothesis can be rejected.
 The null hypothesis assumes that this time series is non-stationary (it has a unit root).
-Since the p-value is very small (smaller than common significance levels 0.5), we can reject the null hypothesis that is time series it not stable.
+Since the p-value is very small (smaller than common significance levels 0.5), we can reject the null hypothesis that the time series it not stable.

-#### (b) Normality of Residual Check
+### (b) Normality of Residual Check
 Another important assumption to check is the Normality of Residual.
 Two easy ways to check this is through a histogram of residuals and a Q-Q plot, which can be done easily by the following code:
 ```r
 # Check Normality (Histogram)